xpresserjs/documentation/getting-started.md

 ![alt text](./images/cli/new-app-folder-structure.png)

-Xpresser does force any folder structure, all can be configured in your `config.js` file
+Xpresser does not force any folder structure,folders path can be configured in your `config.js` file.

 In order not to mix your server side scripts with your frontend scripts xpresser provides a `backend` option in your config file.
 The specified backend file is where all your server scripts will be placed.
-It is also the folder auto generated files by [xjs-cli](./xjs-cli.md) will be stored.
+It is also the folder where auto generated files by [xjs-cli](./xjs-cli.md) will be stored.

 if you are not comfortable with it, lets say you want **controllers** & **views** folders to be in the base directory, change `path.backend` in your config file.